schonmann/schonmann-bgtracker-plugin/README.md

 Background Tracking plugin for Cordova
 ==========================
-This plugin will open a background service to track gps positions even if application is closed.
+This plugin will start a background service to track gps positions even if application is closed.

 ----------------